 While all of those things definitely play a role in succeeding (save, perhaps, the business cards), focusing on those aspects ignores perhaps the most fundamental thing any entrepreneur should ask herself: “what is my big question?”

-"There are two kinds.
+“There are two kinds.
 First, the fundamental ones.
 Why are we doing this?
 What do people really care about?
 Second are the crazy questions.
 What if we did this backward?
 What if we were to subvert all the assumptions in the field and do something that sounds ridiculous?
 Interesting ideas can come out of exploring impossible things.
-There's a place for asking those out-there questions early on, when you are in the most open stage of thinking," explains Berger.
+There’s a place for asking those questions, when you are in the most open stage of thinking,” explains Berger.

 He goes on to point out that these sorts of questions could even serve to replace the traditional mission statement.
 By framing an organization’s goal as a question rather than an answer, Berger argues, you give each member of it a connection and something to rally behind.
 At the same time, it is a humble acknowledgement that your work is nowhere near finalized.

 Of course, simply being able to ask the right question is far from a guarantee of success.
-There are practical concerns, like finding a registered agent service, as well as more theoretical ones, such as how you will go about answering that question.
+There are practical concerns.
+Such as finding a registered agent service.
+There are also more theoretical ones, like how you will go about answering that question.
 Before you start, however, that query can set you on the path to success.